jackyzha0/DroneNet/README.md

 - [ ] Assemble Drones
 - [ ] Add Camera class and integrate into Drone class
 - [ ] Add directionality to Drone class
+- [ ] Build and compile APM for PXFMini and Pi0
-- [ ] Evaluate plausibility of homogenous coordinate system
+- [x] Evaluate plausibility of homogenous coordinate system (Completed Oct.
+22)
 - [ ] Evaluate types of 3D reconstruction
 - [ ] Evaluate types of machine learning
 - [ ] Cost function for measuring accuracy of 3D reconstruction